Eric-Guerra-Ribeiro/physical-pendulum-simulator/README.md

 To pause/unpause the simulation, press space bar.
 To reset the simulation, press R.
 To plot the graphs, press P.
 To change the constants, press Esc.
-After use the up/down arrow keys to select de wanted variable and the left/right to decrease/increase it.
+After that, use the up/down arrow keys to select the wanted variable and the left/right arrow keys to decrease/increase it.
 To go back to the simulation, press Esc again.